awsdocs/amazon-connect-admin-guide/doc_source/how-quick-connects-work.md

 1. Maria accepts the incoming call\.
 The banner in her CCP changes to **Connecting**\.

-1. The first [Set Whisper Flow](set-whisper-flow.md) block is triggered\.
+1. The first [Set whisper flow](set-whisper-flow.md) block is triggered\.
 This block sets the custom agent whisper flow\.
 It plays the Custom\_Agent\_Whisper to Maria, for example, "This is an internal call transferred from another agent\."
 **Note**
 If you don't create and then select a custom agent whisper flow, Amazon Connect plays the [default agent whisper flow](default-agent-whisper.md), which says the queue name\.

-1. The next [Set Whisper Flow](set-whisper-flow.md) block is triggered\.
+1. The next [Set whisper flow](set-whisper-flow.md) block is triggered\.
 It plays the Custom\_Customer\_Whisper to John, for example, "Your call is not connecting to an agent\."
 **Note**
 If you don't create and then select a custom customer whisper flow, Amazon Connect plays the [default customer whisper flow](default-customer-whisper.md), which plays a beep\.